activeadmin/activeadmin/docs/9-batch-actions.md

 By default, the index view includes a way to quickly delete records from the listing, as well as an API for you to easily create your own "Batch Action" for handling a request to operate on multiple records at once.
+If you override the default index, `selectable_column` must be used as the first column to enable batch actions:

+    index do
+      selectable_column
+      # add other columns here...
+    end

 ## Provided Batch Action